Kdr0x/OffensiveTools/README.md

 Honestly, the cherry on top in this is the fact that it gives you a date/time stamp of when the payload is sent at the very end, because we are pentesters and the report is what matters to the client, right???

-The complete process looked more like this:
+The complete process for attacking vulnserver with this tool looked more like this:

 # I sent a buffer of "TRUN ." + 3000 A's, resulting in a crash...
 ./exploitshadow.py 1 3000 10.0.0.10 9999